Belawal/Pp4-The-Restaurant/README.md

 ![wireframe](<assets/images/wireframeLayout3.jpg>)

 ## Testing & Validation
-- HTML checked and passed using W3C HTML5 Validator.
+- HTML code checked and passed using W3C HTML5 Validator.
 - CSS validated with W3C CSS Validator and autoprefixer used.
 - All links tested using W3C Link Checker.
-- JavaScript files tested in browser console.
-- JSHint to make sure everything works fine and no big errors.

 ## Debugging and Testing
 During the setup and initial execution of the Django project, several issues were encountered.
 This section outlines these issues and their solutions: